 - Get rid of cracked or dirty eggs.

-However, the only sure way to eliminate the risk is to cook your eggs thoroughly.
+While all of these steps help, one of the best ways to eliminate the risk of contracting Samonella is to cook eggs thoroughly.

-Bottom Line: Buying pasteurized and refridgerated eggs can lower the risk of Salmonella infection.
+Buying pasteurized and refrigerated eggs can lower the risk of contracting a Salmonella infection.
 Proper storage and handling after you purchase them is also important.

-Raw eggs do have all the same benefits as cooked eggs.
+Raw eggs have many of the same nutritional benefits as cooked eggs.

-However, protein absorption is lower from raw eggs, and the uptake of biotin may be prevented.
+However, protein absorption may be lower from raw eggs, and the uptake of biotin may be prevented.

-Most concerning is the small risk of raw eggs contaminated with bacteria leading to Salmonella infection.
-Buying pasteurized eggs will lower your risk of infection.
+Most concerning is the risk of raw eggs being contaminated with bacteria leading to the potential contraction of a Salmonella infection.
+Buying pasteurized eggs will lower your risk for infection.